-While the rest of the mainland rings with the adrenaline rush of Latin America, this pair of palm-fringed islands has the laid-back vibe of the Caribbean.
+Vieques and Culebra are alike in many ways.
 Neither has much traffic—in fact, you won't find a single traffic light on either island.
 High-rise hotels haven't cast a shadow on the beaches.
 And there are no casinos, fast-food chains, strip malls, or most other trappings of modern life.
-"Barefoot" is often part of the dress code at the casual restaurants, and the hum you hear in your room more likely than not comes from a ceiling fan rather than an air conditioner.
+"Barefoot" is often part of the dress code at casual restaurants, and the hum you hear in your room more likely comes from a ceiling fan rather than an air conditioner.
 Things happen here poco a poco—slowly, at the islanders' easy pace.